B2B Integration - Complete Guide - Corsica Technologies

 Feeling like you’re just a number

 Unfortunately, you might be just a number to your provider.
 It gets worse if you are a mid-sized business, as so-called B2B EDI managed services companies increasingly focus on larger enterprises and lump everyone else into a “customer cohort.”
-These customer segmentation techniques allow your business to be statistically managed and serviced to a profitability profile.
+These customer segmentation techniques allow B2B clients to be statistically managed and serviced to a profitability profile.
 In these cases, unfortunately, you really are just a number to them by necessity.

 MSPs (Managed IT Service Providers) are a dime a dozen.
 Likewise, there are many MSSPs (Managed Cybersecurity Service Providers) to choose from.